-Title Insurance Protects Your Investment
+Title Insurance Protects Your Biggest Investment

-|Shopping for a mortgage?
-We'll be glad to talk about your mortgage needs!
-Give us a call at (909) 467-1090.
+|Searching for mortgage advice?
+We will be glad to assist you!
+Call us at (909) 467-1090.
 Ready to get started?
-Apply Here.|
+Apply Now.|

-- Defective title — "Defective title" covers any number of problems with the title to your home.
-It can even include a "contested title".
+- Defective title — This is a general term for a legal problem with the title that cannot be corrected and includes "contested title" above.
 Defects are rare, but they can be very difficult, making the property inaccessible, unbuildable, or unsaleable.
-Many other complicated problems define "Defective title."
+Many other complex problems define "Defective title."
 The title insurance company will find these title problems, or should they miss them, insure your loss up to the amount of the policy.